Scheduling for Outlook Exchange Server

 - Select Send.
 A meeting invite is sent to all participants.

 The StarLeaf Scheduler automatically checks your StarLeaf credentials.
-A new invitation appears.
-The invitation text is prepopulated with information about how to join the meeting.
+A new invite appears with prepopulated information about how to join the meeting.

-When you create a meeting, there is window that displays some additional options that you can use for your meeting.
+When you create a StarLeaf meeting, there are some additional options for your meeting.

-Record meeting: If your organization has purchased the recording solution, you can select to record the meeting.
-All recordings are available to download in your StarLeaf Portal, on the Recordings page.
+Record meeting: If your organization has purchased the recording solution, you can choose to record the meeting.

 Video layout: This determines the layout of the video panes for the meeting participants and shared content.